The Shining (miniseries): Plot

-Jack Torrance's alcoholism and explosive temper have cost him his teaching job at Stovington, a respectable prep school.
-He is also on the verge of losing his family, after assaulting his young son Danny in a drunken rage just a year earlier.
-Horrified by what he has become, Jack tells his wife Wendy that should he ever start drinking again, he will leave them one way or another, implying that he would rather commit suicide than continue living as an alcoholic.
+The alcoholism and explosive temper that cost Jack Torrance his teaching job also threatens to tear apart his family, after assaulting his young son Danny in a drunken rage.
+Horrified, Jack tells his wife Wendy that should he ever start drinking again, he will leave them one way or another, implying he'd prefer suicide to the risk of harming his loved ones again.